fireHedgehog/react-smtc-ui-utils/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-Currently this Lib is just partially finished, only implement a "data table" and a "step util".
+Currently this Lib has just partially finished, only implemented a "data table" and a "step util".
-Since it is only been using in my mini project, some functionality currently is not complete.
+Since it only has been using in my mini project, some functionality currently has not complete.

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/fireHedgehog/react-smtc-ui-utils